International Living Donation Storytelling Project

 Canadian storytellers’ videos will become part of the international storytelling library and be an essential support for potential living donors here in Canada as part of Canadian Blood Services’ developing educational resource platform.
 Listen to our first Canadian storytellers.
 Hear what they have to say about their experience as living kidney donors or recipients.

-Canadian Blood Services partnered with Dr. Amy Waterman and her team at the Transplant Research and Education Centre (TREC) to provide Canadians the opportunity to participate in The Living Donation Storytelling Project
+Canadian Blood Services partnered with Dr. Amy Waterman and her team to provide Canadians the opportunity to participate in The Living Donation Storytelling Project

 The digital library technology empowers participants to record their story anywhere, anytime, on any smartphone, tablet, or laptop.
 Participants receive an email invitation with a link to record a video story.
 Open-ended prompts guide Storytellers to topics of discussion and ensures the educational value of their narrative.
 Upon conclusion, the video segments automatically stitch together into one seamless story.